jlevy/og-equity-compensation/README.md

 - **Cash versus equity**: If your risk tolerance is reasonably high, it’s reasonable to ask for an offer with more equity and less cash.

   - 🚧 More discussion (perhaps in the intro to the Guide) about risk.
     What is risk?
 What is risk tolerance and how do I know if I have it?
     Should I be risk tolerant?
-What can I look for in the company to determine whether it's worth a "risk"?
+    What can I look for in the company to determine whether it’s worth a “risk”?

   If a company begins to do well, it’ll likely “level up” lower salaries (bringing them closer to market average) even if you got more equity up front.